 Most of the award recipients participating in the study emphasized the need for emotional support.
-It is essential for any effective mentor to be able to help the mentee in efficiently dealing with stress and eliminating the factors possibly responsible for the anxious, demoralized, or exhausted state of mind.
-Keeping a close check on the activities of mentees, not to reprimand and criticize, but to provide encouragement and morale booster.
+It is essential for any effective mentor to be able to help the mentee inefficiently deal with stress and eliminate the factors possibly responsible for the anxious, demoralized, or exhausted state of mind.
+Keeping a close check on the activities of mentees, not to reprimand and criticize, but to provide encouragement and morale boosters.

 Mentees often get too involved in their projects or fulfill the requirement of certain goals, that they completely neglect social and personal aspects of their lives.
 An effective mentor is usually experienced in striking a good balance between work and personal life and therefore perfectly able to assist mentees in developing a balanced work and life relationship.

-The Primary Care study reinforces the assessment of the mentorship by a mentee with its own review of the K award recipient vying the research related areas in the guidance of the well-recognized mentor.
+The Primary Care study reinforces the assessment of the mentorship by a mentee with its own review of the K award recipient vying the research-related areas under the guidance of the well-recognized mentor.
 These recipients reported having a satisfying relationship with their mentors, along with personal and professional attribution.

 - Jaret, C., Lim, Y.Y., Marsh, K., & Mobley, G.M.
 (1994, July).
 Mentoring, Job Satisfaction, and the Legal Profession.
 Sex Roles, 31(1-2), 79-98. https://doi.org/10.1007/BF01560278